Synthetixio/SIPs/content/kips/kip-49.md

 ## Specification

-Continue the existing Arrakis LP program, but halve the rewards from 783.43 liquid KWENTA per month to 391.71625 liquid KWENTA per month.
+Continue the existing Arrakis LP program, but lower the rewards from 783.43 liquid KWENTA to 195.8575 liquid KWENTA for the second month.
 Direct the other 391.71625 liquid KWENTA to the Velodrome trial as per KIP-46.
 Undertake a review at the end of this trial month to compare the results of both platforms.

 ## Copyright